 Westhead’s squad advanced to the Elite Eight to face UNLV; the team it opened its season against.
 The eventual national champions dismantled LMU’s speedy offense, winning 131-101.

 Loyola-Marymount played the tournament for a championship.

 They needed the distraction.

 Four games and 160 minutes where it was only about hoops.

 A statue was unveiled the last week of February 2020, a few days before the 30th anniversary of Gathers’ death in front of Gersten Pavilion.
 It models Gathers in his retired No. 44 jersey loading up for a dunk.

-Gathers’ mother Lucille, brothers, son Aaron Crump, and a majority of his LMU coaches and teammates made the trip to Loyola Marymount University’s campus for the ceremony.
+Gathers’ mother Lucille, brothers, son Aaron Crump, and a majority of his coaches and teammates made the trip to Loyola Marymount University’s campus for the ceremony.